NuclearTalent/MachineLearningECT/README.md

 ### Week 2

-- _Monday_	Neural Networks and Deeep Learning
+- _Monday_	Neural Networks and Deep Learning
 - _Tuesday_	From Neural Networks to Convolutional Neural Networks and how to analyze experiment (classification of events and real data)
 - _Wednesday_	Analyzing data and recurrent neural networks
 - _Thursday_	Autoencoders and reinforcement learning